fenago/kubernetes-course/md/Lab_11.md

 be a captain of Helm.

-In the following activity, we will bring together the two things we learned in this chapter -- refactoring our application for stateful components and then deploying it as a Helm chart.
+In the following activity, we will bring together the two things we learned in this lab -- refactoring our application for stateful components and then deploying it as a Helm chart.